Easter Lily (badge): "Stickies" versus "Pinheads" (1967-1980s)

 At the 1967 Sinn Féin Ard Fheis a motion from the Tipperary Cummain calling for the Easter Lily to be supplied with a self-adhesive backing was passed.
 After the 1969/70 IRA split, which led to the emergence of the Provisional IRA, the Official IRA and Official Sinn Féin kept the Easter Lily with a self-adhesive backing while the Provisional's reverted to the traditional paper and pin Easter Lily.
 This led to the members of the Official IRA and Official Sinn Féin being referred to pejoratively as the "Stickies".
 On the other hand, the Provisionals became known as the "Pinheads", a nickname which has not lasted.

 Growth in Provisional IRA identification (1990s-)

 Both the Officials and the Provisionals also saw the Easter Lily as a symbol of remembrance for their members who died on "active service".
-With the decline in the Official IRA, the Easter Lily became more and more associated with the Provos.
+With the decline in the Official IRA, the Easter Lily became more and more associated with the Provisional Republican Movement, colloquially known as the “Provos”.

 In the 1990s, metal versions of the Lily became popular and are worn by some at any time of the year.
 Their sales and usage has increased with the rise in electoral support of Sinn Féin.

 Cumann na mBan continue the sale of the Easter Lily from their headquarters on 223 Parnell Street, Dublin.